sernaferna/ds-wireframes/README.md

    1. Create a Pull Request to merge the code into `main`
    1. Link Issues that are fixed with this PR (if any).
       1. Preference is to link via the PR comments; i.e. to link the PR with Issue 130, the comments should include `closes #130`.
 This will link the text of the comment to the Issue itself.
       1. Node version numbers for any of the three applications that were modified will be updated automatically, according to these rules listed above.
 The overall workspace also has a version which will be incremented, and the main workspace version will become the Git tag.
+(Workspace version will be incremented even if none of the applications are; e.g. changes to the readme would still increment the workspace version.)
    1. Approve the PR.
 1. Back on the local developer machine
    1. Checkout `main` and Pull from GitHub.